Love IS Hell: HOW RYAN ADAMS LOST IT ALL & WHAT IT WILL TAKE FOR HIM TO GET IT BACK

 Whether justified or not:

-in 2019 the mob rules
+in 2019 the mob rules.

 From being called the "greatest songwriter of his generation", his approval commanding such influence in the industry, or being considered one of rock and roll's sexier and gentler men, to waking up one day and it's all over.

-Image result for ryan adams 2019 We know now.
+We know now.

 No more asskissing, no more goodwill for being our favorite sober "adulting" music, no more loud-mouthed bravado, no more impressionable women falling for it again...suddenly, after two decades of being top dog, it all ended in a pout of hushed agony.
 Any thoughts about his current state of mind, health or music faded completely and what a hell of an ego check for someone so infamously self-obsessed...